 - Emotional Well-Being During the COVID-19 Pandemic Webinar (Morneau Shepell)

 - Mental health and coping with COVID-19 (CDC)

 - Talking to Your Child About COVID-19 Webinar (Morneau Shepell)

 - Talking with children about COVID-19 (CDC)

 - Help in Tough Times - this site includes links to additional online resources (AHS)

-If you are unwell, you are not expected to work from home.
+If you are unwell while you are working from home you are not expected to work when you are sick.
 Focus on getting healthy.
 If you think you are experiencing COVID-19 symptoms, complete the Alberta Health Services COVID-19 self-assessment.
 Based on the outcome of the assessment, you may be directed to self-isolate and contact Health Link at 811 for further instructions about testing, if required.
 Please ensure you keep your manager/supervisor informed of your situation.